The Story of Astrophiz: Independent Space Science

-Our aim is to build community understanding of science in general and astrophysics in particular by interviewing a diverse range of astrophysicists, radio astronomers, space scientists, astrophotographers, aurora hunters, telescope engineers, particle physicists and project managers.
+Astrophiz is my personal science outreach project and my core aim is to build understanding of science in general, and astrophysics in particular.
+To do that, I seek out and interview an incredibly diverse range of voices across the space community … predominately radio astronomers, but including passionate astrophotographers, aurora hunters, telescope engineers, particle physicists, and space project managers.

 Your hosts: